course-details-portlet

 • account for children's upbringing and socialization

-• master relationship building and life form interview with children
+• master relationship building and methods in interviewing children

 • master collaboration with children using activities